lejogs/lejogs.github.io/_posts/2014-06-02-The-Oyster-is-not-your-world.md

 >tales of a mighty hill

-that lay in our path 10 milesthence.
+that lay in our path 10 miles thence.

 10 miles later and with no hill in sight I think I may have mocked his warning.
 13 miles later and having being utterly Ahabed by a giant